austindfoster/.github/profile/html/website/website.md

 1. [Fork this repository](https://github.com/webprogramming260/website-html/fork) and clone it to your development environment.
 For information about how to fork a GitHub repository read [this documentation](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
 1. The repository contains four important files, `index.html`, `index.css`, `profile.png` and `deployWebsite.sh`. `index.html` contains a template HTML document. `deployWebsite.sh` contains a console shell script for deploying a new home page for your.
 Open up and review these files.
 1. Modify `index.html` to personalize it to yourself.
 Don't worry about making it look pretty at this point.
 You are only trying to get the content and structure right.
-You can come back later and style it with CSS and make it interactive with JavaScript.
+You can come back later and style it with CSS and make it interactive with JavaScript. **Make sure not to rename index.html as your server is expecting that exact filename to route to your page.**
 1. Give a brief profile description about yourself.
 1. Include links to the CodePens for your assignments.
 1. Replace the `profile.png` image with an image of yourself.
 Make sure the image is small (< 100 KB) so that you don't eat up your production server's limited hard drive space.
 If the file is not a PNG then make sure you change the file name and the `src` attribute in the `img` element.